 Lynne is the Director of School Affiliation and Consultation at AMI/USA, guiding the process of the AMI recognition and consultation programs.
 With over 20 years of experience, she has seen the power that Montessori education has to create a more peaceful world.
 Previous roles included conference manager for the North American Montessori Teachers Association, co-chair of the Ohio Montessori History Project, and primary guide at Ruffing Montessori.
 She holds an AMI Primary Certificate, and a Masters of Education degree.

 Sarah is the Director of Communications and Digital Strategy at AMI/USA, responsible for managing the online bookstore and developing AMI/USA’s membership communications, including the e-news, journal, and directory.
 She also maintains the AMI/USA website and social media accounts.
 Prior to joining AMI/USA, she worked in communications and program development in the environmental education field.
 She holds a bachelor’s degree in environmental studies and lives in Alexandria, VA with her husband.

-Samantha is the Event Manager responsible for brainstorming and implementing event plans and handling logistics to improve member loyalty, and enhance the brand-to-member experience.
+Samantha is the Director of Events, responsible for brainstorming and implementing event plans and handling logistics to improve member loyalty, and enhance the brand-to-member experience.
 Originally from Chicago, Samantha graduated from the University of Texas at Austin in 2009 and currently resides in Austin; she received a Bachelor of Arts in Theatre and Dance with a concentration in Radio Television and Film.
 Previous to joining the AMI/USA team, Samantha worked for Austin Film Festival & Writers Conference in a variety of roles (most recently Marketing Director), inspiring and championing the work of storytellers.